naag-pal/calculator-pal/README.md

 # calculator-pal
-Calculator App - Nodejs printing calculations on the console
+Calculator App - A Node.js Application for printing simple math calculations on the console